deezee30/rv_core/README.md

 remain the same as provided.

 However, when a player's credentials are known, `AbstractCoreProfile(UUID, String)` should be called.
-The player's statistics will downloaded from which ever `MongoCollection<Document>` is provided from the sub class's `#getCollection()` via the primary key, AKA the player's `UUID`.
+The player's statistics will be downloaded from which ever `MongoCollection<Document>` is provided from the sub class's `#getCollection()` via the primary key, AKA the player's `UUID`.
 Every player-related collection must contain a `UUID` field to be used as a primary key.
 If the sub class does not have